Pyramid Convolutional RNN for MRI Image Reconstruction: Proposed Method

-MRI reconstruction can be considered as an inverse problems, in which the forward model is well-defined but the inverse process is ill-posed due to the information loss in the forward process as $N < M$.
-Therefore, solutions from direct optimization of Eqn~\ref{eq:2} are unstable.
-A regularization term can be added to the objective function:

-where $R(x)$ is the regularization term and $\lambda$ is the weight.
 In CS, $R(x)$ takes the form of $||\Psi x||_1$, where $\Psi$ is the transformation matrix.
-This L1 term forces $x$ to be sparse in the transformed domain.
-In deep learning, this regularization function $R(x)$ can be learned from data.
+This $\ell1$ term forces $x$ to be sparse in the transformed domain.
+In DL, this regularization function $R(x)$ can be learned from data.
+Note that the regularization parameter $\lambda$ can be absorbed into $R(x)$ to be learned by the network and we omit it in the following equations.